earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ## Case Study: `gofmt`

 Code formatters existed before `gofmt`, just as third party software packages exited before cpan, but making something a standard for a community changes things in a profound way.
 No language before Go is likely to achieve the near 100% style conformance that go has because the existing langauges have existing code to deal with.
 Whereas `gofmt` enforces a singluar style and has no knobs to tweak.
 But langauges that follow go can learn this lesson.
-And so Rust (`rustfmt`) and Zig (`zig fmt`) have embraced code formatting and gain an edge in developer experience.
+And so Rust (`rustfmt`) and Zig (`zig fmt`) have embraced no-knob, one-uniform-style code formatting and gain an edge in developer experience.

 ## So Much More

 There are so many other things that could be listed in this essay.
-Somethings, like improvements in runtimes, seem close to language improvements and so I've skipped them.
-Others like IDEs, LSPs, fuzzing, and refactoring tools seem closer to developer tools and certainly could have gone on this list.
+Some things, like improvements in runtimes, seem close to direct language improvements.
+Others like IDEs, LSPs, fuzzing support, and refactoring tools seem closer to developer tools and certainly could have gone on this list.
 But you have to stop somewhere.

 (Tell me what I missed and / or got wrong and I'll do an update.)

 <div class="notice--info">
 ### The Things That Didn't Spread

-There is also the things that language creators were certain would become the new table stakes but never gained wider adoption, or only made sense in one particular niche.
-These include Smalltalk's image based approach to state and matlab / Wolfram language's integrated data.
-Certainly jupyter notebooks and REPLs are considered essential in some domains and not used at all in others.
+There are also the things that language creators were certain would change the world but yet never gained wider adoption, or only became a fundamental expectation in one particular niche.
+(Certainly Jupyter notebooks and REPLs are considered essential in some domains.)
+These include Smalltalk's image-based approach to state and Mathematica / Wolfram language's language-integrated-data.
 </div>

 ## Conclusion

-So going back to the original list of dreaded and loved languages, how much does the number of these table stakes affordances the programming languages have indicate its popularity?

-Top 5 loved = Rust, Typescript, Python, Go, C#, Kotlin

-Top 5 dreaded = Ruby, C++, Java, PHP, C

-To me, at least it seems like the top of the list, if you ignore the programming language itself completely, that the top of the list has more developer experience affordances than the bottom.

-The tooling that enables developers to get work done and helps teams ship features are a huge deal.
-And I didn't mention Community – because its such a large and amorphous concept – but a thriving community where best practices and idioms are communicated and spread may in fact be the most essential non-languages factor.
-But that is a whole different essay.
+The tooling that enables developers to get work done and help teams ship features are a huge deal and I think under discussed.

+When a new innovation in developer tooling is discoved then newer programming languages get a chance to bake that innovation into their language.
+Doing so gives them an incremental advantage and these increment add up over time to a better developer experience and make older langauges feel old.

 {% include cta/cta1.html %}